MysteryPancake/Houdini-Fun/Vexember.md

 ### How sine waves work
 Sine waves have 3 main parameters we can mess with: the **amplitude**, **frequency** and **phase**.

-- **Amplitude** is the height of the wave, measured from the highest peak.
+- **Amplitude** is the height of the wave.
 For audio waves, this is the volume.
 - **Frequency** is the distance between peaks of the wave.
 For audio waves, this is the pitch.
 - **Phase** is how far along we are in the wave's cycle.
 For audio waves, this is the time.